POWER Inc. (People-Organized-Working-Evolving-Reaching) is a nonprofit 501(c)3 Community Development Corporation designed to serve the

 In 2012 POWER was accredited by the Council on Accreditation in Case Management, Child And Family Development and Support Services, Financial Education Services, and Outpatient Mental Health Services.
 We extended our programming to provide social work services to individuals returning from Rehabilitation nursing homes and hospitals, marking launching of Restoration Home Care.

-POWER’s most recent transitions occurred in 2013, when Dr. Carol Burrell-Jackson became Executive Director.
+POWER’s most recent transitions occurred in 2016, when Mel Anglin became the Interim Executive Director replacing Dr. Carol Burrell-Jackson as she moved out-of-state in March.

 POWER continues to provide quality services to individuals, couples and families through caring compassionate professional providers.